What are hotel distribution channels?

 This means your landline phone is technically a distribution channel, if you accept bookings in this way.
 However, most of the time travellers will source your number online, typically from your website.

-A list of distribution channels you might use at your hotel might include:
+A list of hotel distribution channels you might use might include the following:

 - Global distribution system (GDS)